gkovacs/gkovacs.github.com/index.markdown

 My advisor is [Michael Bernstein](http://hci.stanford.edu/msb/) in the [Human-Computer Interaction](http://hci.stanford.edu/) group.

-My research spans crowdsourcing, behavior change, social computing, microlearning, and MOOCs.
+My research spans crowdsourcing, behavior change, social computing, and online education.

 I did my undergrad and masters in CS at MIT.
 See my [resume](resume.pdf) for details on industry experience.